mirahmed07/sqlalchemy-challenge/README.md

 ### Daily Rainfall Average

 In this challenge, the first ask was to calculate the precipitation for each weather station and display the results along with station information.
-After querying the databases for both tables, the query results were saved in  Pandas dataframes.
-The following dataframe is the result:
+After querying the databases for both tables, the query results were saved in Pandas dataframe:

 ![rainfall.png](Images/rainfall.PNG)